carsongross/ronin/Controller-Arguments.md

 {% endhighlight %}

-If a parameter is of some other type, Ronin will attempt to find a static method on that type called `fromID` which takes a single parameter and returns an instance of the desired type.
+If a parameter is of some other type, Ronin will attempt to find a static method on that type called `fromId` which takes a single parameter and returns an instance of the desired type.
 (In this documentation we will refer to such types as **entity** types, though they can be any Gosu type.)
 If it finds such a method, it will call it, passing in the value from the request, and assign